The 5 (7) Senses

 Salt is needed for survival, our body needs salt, without sodium in our diet we will die.

-If we have a salt deficiency our bodies are programmed to cause dehydration which makes you thirsty and hungry causing you to digest food and drink to replace any missing electrolytes in your body.
+If we have a salt deficiency our bodies are programmed to cause dehydration which makes us thirsty and hungry causing us to digest food and drink to replace any missing electrolytes in our body.

 Sadly, both Sugar and Salt are addictive and our bodies become tolerant to them so the more we have the more we want and we keep having to increase the dose as it were.